 Portrait by François Mouchet between 1810-1814.

-The life of the Duchess of Kent, and convoluted line of succession that brought Victoria to the throne in 1837, is fascinating.
+The life of the Duchess of Kent and the convoluted line of succession that brought Victoria to the throne in 1837 is fascinating.
 Wikipedia has a nice synopsis: http://en.wikipedia.org/wiki/Princess_Victoria_of_Saxe-Coburg-Saalfeld

-Those are a mere handful of portrait of historical people.
-I picked ones that would be familiar.
-Check out my Pinterest boards with over 1000 pins of Georgian people, famous and unknown – Sharon’s Pinterest
+Those are a mere handful of the portraits of historical people I have on my Pinterest Boards.
+Check out my boards with over 1000 pins of Georgian people, famous and infamous!